-If so, you could be travelling through ‘Baca‘
+If so, you could be travelling through ‘Baca‘.

-  In the Bible, The Valley of Baca was the route the Pilgrims had to go through to get to a longed-for destination.
-There was no other route other than through the bleak, long, hot, rocky Valley of Baca.
-It would depend on how intense a traveller’s ‘want’ was, if they were to make it through such a trying journey.
-But if their ‘want’ was desperate enough, they’d make it.
+The Valley of Baca in the Bible is the route the Pilgrims had to travel through if they were to get to a longed-for destination.
+There was no other route other than through the barren, hot, rocky and dangerous Valley of Baca.
+It would depend on how big a traveller’s ‘want’ was, if they were to continue right to the end of the journey.
+If their ‘want’ was great enough, they’d make it.

 There is a Scripture I love.
 It only has 5 words but it has done a lot for me…“And it came to pass”

 Everything is temporary.
 “Passing THROUGH the valley of Baca“ This means what is says – it doesn’t last.
 That ‘boulder’ or ‘big unexpected rock’ that you are stumbling to get over over right now, is temporary.